 - analyzing and quantifying various biochemical parameters in the body like blood sugar, cholesterol, uric acid, etc.

-- measurement and morphological assessment of blood components like red blood cells, white blood cells, and platelets.
+- measurement and morphological assessment of blood components (complete blood count including red blood cells, white blood cells, and platelets).

 - culture and antibiotic sensitivity of blood in case of septicemia.